 Hot Wire CNC foam cutter

-Make sure you get the DRV8255 or the TMC2100 driver modules they can handle more current than the A4988 and use a cooling fan.
+I prefer to use the DRV8255 or the TMC2100 driver modules because they can handle a little more current than the A4988 and always use a cooling fan.

 UK Price Check